The ability to buy shares has never been easier than it is today but assessing what makes a good or bad investment remains complex.

 In order to achieve the highest possible value for investment monies over the long term, investors need to try to compound at the fastest rate possible.
 Many seek to do this by taking on too much risk only to find the actual outcome achieved is a lower growth rate for their portfolio.

 A better way to achieve higher compound returns, well proven by the greatest investors, is to own the shares in a business that can grow its own intrinsic value at a faster, but sustainable rate.

 A sustainable business franchise is one that is able to grow its intrinsic value consistently over time while retaining strong defences against the constant threats that emerge from innovation and new competition.
-Three main forces determine the speed of growth in a company’s value:
+Three main forces determine the speed of growth in a company’s long term value:

-For example, A company that makes a high return on capital, that is able to grow its revenues at a sustainable rate of c.5% p.a. and then allocates excess capital well can grow its intrinsic value at c.12-14% p.a.
+For example, A company that makes a high return on capital, that is able to grow its revenues at a sustainable rate of c.5% p.a. and then allocates excess capital wisely can grow its intrinsic value at c.12-14% p.a.
 Buying such a company’s shares at a favourable price can increase the investment return even further.

 Think: Operate, Generate, Allocate